Charlotte Mason Math | Atmosphere, Discipline, Life

 Much as nature should be the place to study that which is natural, so mathematics should be the place to study that which is numbers.
 We must not confuse the natural physical elements of the atmosphere of the child as its playground for math.

 Mathematics is an endeavor of the mind, and Gattegno uses Cuisenaire rods only to provide a child with a ladder into their own mind by which to play and enjoy mathematics.

 The question remains would Charlotte Mason approve of Gattegno?
 Gattegno’s methodologies for mathematics are a compliment to Charlotte Mason’s philosophy.
-He only serves to provide parents with insight into the mathematical world so that the parent may add to the rich feast that is laid before the child.
+You couldn't ask for a more Charlotte Mason math program.
+Gattegno provides parents with insight into the mathematical world, so that the parent may add to the rich feast that is laid before the child.

 So for those who have made it this far, you may be wondering about Gattegno's methods.
 There is only one real way to know and that's experience it.
 Sonya from Arithmophobia No More offers free classes every week to help parents just like you develop their mathematical insight using Gattegno's methods.
 It is a very hands-on class with lots of opportunities to participate.